DJMcK/aws-lake-training/07_comprehend_medical_service/README.md

 ![alt text](images/architecture.png "Logo Title Text 1")

 ## Outline
-1. Build demo lambda function
+1. Build basic lambda function
 2. Why use a framework such as Serverless or SAM?
 3. Quick overview of Comprehend Medical interface
-4. Comprehend Medical pipeline demo
+4. Comprehend Medical pipeline demo (Step Function)
+5. Deploy Comprehend Medical pipeline

 ## Setup
-#### Create bucket in S3
+#### S3 Bucket
-* Create bucket using the cloudformation script.
-* *IMPORTANT: Replace bucket name in the commented part.*
+* We will use the bucket created during step '01_Buckets' for this section
-* Create folders:
+* Create following folders in your bucket:
     * athenaoutput
     * comprehendoutput
     * uploadsfolder

-#### Clone repository
+#### Repository
+* Make sure you have the latest code from the repository.
+Run 'git pull' in your shell
 * *IMPORTANT: Replace bucket name in serverless.yml to your bucket.*
-* *IMPORTANT: Change DynamoDB table name.*

 #### Install Serverless Framework
 * Install nodejs from https://nodejs.org/en/download/
-* **We need to set the proxy to do an npm install of the serverless framework.
-Please run the 2 commands attached in your email with subject 'npm config set' before proceeding**

 * Install serverless framework
     ```